2021 Virtual Bowl Rounds 1-3 Case Studies

 - We often believe that citizens in a country have a certain set of political obligations to their fellow citizens and to their government--to protect fellow citizens and to follow the law.
 How do Mr. Kim’s obligations to citizens conflict with his obligation to follow the law, and how might this conflict be resolved (if it can be resolved)?

 - Mr. Kim didn’t know all the information about where he was going when he agreed to take the German journalist.
-When he later learns the information, is it justified for Mr. Kim to break his agreement and promise to take the driver?
+When he later learns the information, is it justified for Mr. Kim to break his agreement and promise to take the drive?
 Is it ever justified to break an agreement and promise after you have made it?

 - This case is based on a true story and has been made into a film.
 See Hun Jang, A Taxi Driver, (2017).
 The film is partly fictionalized and the case study borrows some elements of the fictionalized story.